BCCDC-DSI/PHIDO-App/r_package/readme.md

 - Less than 10 non-zero counts per year
 - Less than 10 non-zero counts in the entire data

-PHIDO fits a set of generalized additive models on the count input data and outputs an estimate of the expected count "fitted counts".
-To reduce the effects of outliers on the output estimates, PHIDO uses an iterative down-weighting scheme (IDWS).

-By default, PHIDO runs a maximum of 20 iterations in the IDWS, where non-zero counts are all given weights of 1.0 initially.
-Then,
-- If a jump happens, count $Y_t$ is more than 2x of count $Y_{t+}1$ n day 1 e.g. $Y_n > 2*Y_{n+t}$

 Non-parametric portions fitted using locally estimated scatter plot smoothing